Subsections of CrowdStrike Cloud Security

 Protect endpoints with an intelligent, lightweight agent that consolidates point products and stops advanced attacks — both malware and malware-free — while capturing rich endpoint activity for industry-leading detection and response.

-Get started using Cloud Security by registering your cloud accounts.
+Get started by registering your AWS accounts with CrowdStrike.
 When registering, CrowdStrike is granted limited read-only access to your cloud account.
-When registering your ABI solution, all accounts in that organization are registered automatically.
+When deploying this ABI solution, all accounts in that organization are registered automatically.

 AWS Marketplace listing